 Burlington is a somewhat small city located in the state of New Jersey.
 With a population of 9,808 people and eight constituent neighborhoods, Burlington is the 207th largest community in New Jersey.
-Burlington has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Burlington was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities, Burlington isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Burlington are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Burlington is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Burlington is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Burlington who work in office and administrative support (20.64%), sales jobs (8.53%), and management occupations (8.49%).
+There are especially a lot of people living in Burlington who work in office and administrative support (18.45%), management occupations (9.71%), and sales jobs (8.20%).

 Burlington is an extremely ethnically-diverse city.
 The people who call Burlington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Burlington residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Burlington include Irish, German, English, and Polish.